thytanium/database/docs/Console/StatesCommand.md

 Will run `Thytanium\Database\Seeders\StateSeeder` to fill your database with predefined states.

-Once you have you have migrated your `states` database table you can use the very helpful [HasState](../Traits/HasState.md) trait.
+Once you have migrated your `states` database table you can use the very helpful [HasState](../Traits/HasState.md) trait.